Car Accident Attorney in Kansas City, Missouri

 all

 Kansas City, MO personal injury attorney Michael Waddell talks about what you can recover if you’re partially at fault in a car accident.
-The practice operates primarily in two states: Kansas and Missouri.
-In Missouri, the legal standard is known as pure comparative fault, which allows individuals to be up to 99% at fault for an automobile accident and still recover damages.
-In these cases, any fault attributed to the individual results in a reduction of their compensation.
+He explains that his practice primarily handles cases in two states: Kansas and Missouri.
+In Missouri, the law follows a “pure comparative fault” system, which allows a plaintiff to recover damages even if they are largely at fault for an automobile accident.
+In such cases, the plaintiff’s compensation is reduced in proportion to their percentage of fault.

-In Kansas, the standard is modified comparative fault.
-Here, the court or jury evaluates the comparative fault of all parties involved in the accident.
-If the plaintiff is found to be at least 50% at fault for causing the accident, they are barred from recovery.
-Therefore, Kansas uniquely considers a party’s contributory or comparative fault to assess the risk of being unable to recover damages entirely.
+In contrast, Kansas follows a “modified comparative fault” system.
+Under this framework, the court or jury evaluates the comparative fault of all parties involved.
+If the plaintiff is found to be 50% or more at fault for the accident, they are barred from recovering any damages.
+He emphasizes that in Kansas, understanding a party’s potential contributory or comparative fault is critical in assessing the likelihood of recovery and developing a legal strategy.

 More Videos From This Lawyer